poupou-web3/sybil-scorer/spec.md

 Input:
 - 1 address
-- Grant round and project_id
+- List of addresses involved in the round or project
 - Data folder
   - Transactions
-  - Contributions
-  - Applications

 Output:
 - boolean is_suspicious_seed (if the address was funded by an address that is reoccuring as seeding in the round/project)

+**TO BE TESTED**

 ### 2. Transaction similitude